-Carry out the control test by repeating the primary and secondary tests using 1.0 ml of the enrichment culture and a volume of broth containing 10 to 50 Salmonella abony (NCTC 6017) organisms, prepared from a 24 h culture in nutrient broth, for the inoculation of the tube (a) and tube (b).
+Carry out the control test by repeating the primary and secondary tests using 1.0 ml of the enrichment culture and a volume of broth containing 10 to 50 Salmonella abony (NCTC 6017) organisms, prepared from a 24 h culture in nutrient broth, for the inoculation of the tubes (a) and (b).
 The test is not valid unless the results indicate that the control contains Salmonella.